Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): This one is not so much a “life lesson” type of book.
 Still, what I like about it is the section at the end updates how things have changed since 1953 when Everest first successfully summited, showing how progress can be a really good thing.

-Mt.
-Everest Children’s Book #8: Summiting Everest, Emma Carlson Berne
+Everest for Kids Book #8: Summiting Everest, Emma Carlson Berne

 Chronicling Hillary and Norgay's expedition is nothing new (you've read of several other books that do this above).
 But what I love about this book's approach is they show actual photographs, (mostly) in color, of that expedition.
 So it really brings the whole thing to life.